Hearing aids feel the vibes, hide in your ear canal at CES 2019

 Cochlear Nucleus 7

 Unlike the other hearing aids I saw, the Cochlear "bionic ear" is an implant.
 It's obviously not able to be "tried on" as the functioning part of the device is designed to wrap around inside your inner ear.
-Its purpose is to restore hearing to the profoundly deaf, and the company then introduced me to a woman who had the device implanted and she told me it had changed her life.
+Its purpose is to restore hearing to the profoundly deaf.
+The company introduced me to a woman who had the device implanted and she told me it had changed her life.

-The company was highlighting the newest Nucleus 7 Sound Processor – which it says is "the world's first and only Made for iPhone cochlear implant sound processor".
+The company highlighted the newest Nucleus 7 Sound Processor -- which it says is "the world's first and only Made for iPhone cochlear implant sound processor".
 Users are able to communicate with the device via their phones over a low-power Bluetooth connection.

 The devices aren't cheap, with the implant and associated therapy costing up to $100,000 for a year, but the staff at Cochlear told me the device is covered under insurance in the US.
-The company has been offering the technology since it started in Australia in the 70s while the bionic ear has been Stateside for almost thirty, Cochlear said.
+The company has been offering the technology since it started in Australia in the '70s while the bionic ear has been Stateside for almost 30, Cochlear said.

 Starkey Hearing Technologies Livio AI

 The Livio AI loops over the back of the ear like a normal hearing aid but the main difference is that it has a bunch of sensors onboard.
-Billed as the world's first Healthable, the Livio AI is able to detect falls and alert the user and or/family if there is no response.
-It can also do other health tracking such physical activity, and "cognitive health" in social situations.
-Depending on the users' needs the hearing aid can cost between $1,000 and $5,000.
+Billed as the world's first Healthable, the Livio AI is able to detect falls and alert the user and/or family if there is no response.
+It can also do other health tracking such as physical activity and "cognitive health" in social situations.
+Depending on the users' needs, the hearing aid can cost between $1,000 and $5,000.

 Zvox VoiceBud VB20

-While Zvox isn't officially at CES, it is showing off its latest hearing device at a hotel on the Las Vegas Strip.
-The VoiceBud VB20 hearing device is designed to be discrete, and features an onboard dual-microphone and associated smartphone app.
-Its one-inch-long housing sits behind the ear and is connected to the earpiece by a translucent cable.
-The onboard battery is good for 3-4 days of use.
-The VB20 is available for $299.99.
+While Zvox isn't officially at CES 2019, it is showing off its latest hearing device at a hotel on the Las Vegas Strip.
+The VoiceBud VB20 hearing device is designed to be discrete, and features an onboard dual-microphone and associated phone app.
+Its 1-inch-long housing sits behind the ear and is connected to the earpiece by a translucent cable.
+The onboard battery is good for three to four days of use.
+The VB20 is available for $300.

 CES 2019: See all of CNET's coverage of the year's biggest tech show.